 When it comes to a healthy diet, different things work for different people depending on health requirements and how the body reacts to various foods.
-Many older adults live with the steady pain and discomfort of chromic inflammation, which can be decreased or even avoided by maintaining a healthy anti-inflammatory diet.
+Many older adults live with the steady pain and discomfort of chronic inflammation, which can be decreased or even avoided by maintaining a healthy anti-inflammatory diet.

 What is inflammation?

 Inflammation is the body’s natural immune system response to a range of irritants, infections, and injuries.
 There are certain health conditions, like arthritis, that are prevalent in seniors, which trigger the body’s inflammation defence even though there is nothing really to fight off.
 This can result in the immune system attacking healthy cells and causing unnecessary damage.